 Best Upper East Side bars in NYC

-The Alewife team crosses the East River this fall, debuting two bars, including this Upper East Side hangout.
-A custom draft system controls the pressure for optimal fizz.
-To pad the boozing, chef Michael Haigh (the Vanderbilt) will dole out gussied-up bar snacks such as sriracha peas, house-made Cool Ranch chips and truffle popcorn.
-Keg pallets and lighting fixtures fashioned from plumbing parts decorate the space, including a 65-seat biergarten.
+The Alewife team opened this Upper East Side hangout.
+A custom draft system for the beer controls the pressure for optimal fizz.
+To pad the boozing, the chef will dole out elevated bar snacks, while keg pallets and lighting fixtures fashioned from plumbing parts decorate the space, including a 65-seat biergarten.

 Choice acts keep New York’s most dapper nightspot on the map, while the steep cover charge and white-jacketed service makes sure riffraff doesn’t scuff up the bar’s most valued draw: original Ludwig Bemelmans murals.
 Not to be missed, spiffy (and pricey) cocktails preserve the bar’s classic character.